cswclui/katacoda-scenarios-1/12factor-004/step01.md

 `sudo docker exec -it innoredis sh`{{execute}}

+You'll see the container's command prompt as output:

+`#`

 **Step 5:** Start the `redis-cli` tool so that you can communicate with the `redis` database

 `redis-cli`{{execute}}